KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 > [!NOTE]
 > Run this bootstrap step only for a fresh test user that has not enrolled an authenticator app yet.
 If MFA is already enrolled, skip to **12.3 Manual Check: Start `USER_AUTH`**.

+This `initiate-auth` call starts a username-password sign-in with the password sent in the request.
+In this bootstrap pass, the goal is not to study challenge negotiation yet; it is to get a short-lived access token that can authorize the user's software-token MFA enrollment.

 ```bash
 aws cognito-idp initiate-auth \